kellynm/mapbox-workshop/README.md

 ```

 Now that you have a workable geojson format of some of your own data:
-1. Upload your data to your Github
+1. Upload your data to your Github by:
-   * Save data into local Git directory
+   * Saving data into local Git directory
-   * Run same Git workflow as above:
+   * Running same Git workflow as above:
      * ```git add . ```
      * ```git commit -m "initial commit"```
      * ```git push```